Privy Council (United Kingdom): Scottish Universities Committee

 The Scottish Universities Committee considers proposed amendments to the statutes of Scotland's four ancient universities.

 Universities Committee

 The Universities Committee, which last met in 1995, considers petitions against statutes made by Oxford and Cambridge universities and their colleges.

 Board of Trade

-The Committee for Trade and Foreign Plantations is responsible for foreign trade and used to manage the Crown colonies, but currently has only one member (the President of the Board of Trade).
+The Board of Trade, (formally "The Lords of the Committee of the Privy Council appointed for the consideration of all matters relating to Trade and Foreign Plantations") is responsible for foreign trade and was historically used to manage the Crown colonies.
+As of 2020 it has only one member (the President of the Board of Trade).

 Other committees

 In addition to the standing committees, ad hoc committees are notionally set up to consider and report on petitions for royal charters of Incorporation and to approve changes to the bye-laws of bodies created by royal charter.

 Committees of privy counsellors are occasionally established to examine specific issues.
 Such committees are independent of the Privy Council Office and therefore do not report directly to the lord president of the council.
 Examples of such committees include: